Chiefs vs. Buccaneers: Predicting The Outcome Of Super Bowl LV

-TAMPA, Fla (KDKA) — With the stage set for Super Bowl LV in Tampa, KDKA’s Bob Pompeani and Rich Walsh put their heads together to predict the outcome of the big game.
+TAMPA, Fla (KDKA) — With the stage set for Super Bowl LV in Tampa, KDKA’s Bob Pompeani and Rich Walsh of CBS Pittsburgh put their heads together to predict the outcome of the big game.

 Bob Pompeani’s Prediction